-3. More opportunity to increase customer spend
+3. More opportunities to increase customer spend

 Faster and more engaged service creates more chances for guests to order a second or third round of drinks that they might not have had otherwise.
 The longer guests wait for drinks the less time they have to consume them and place another order.

-And guests waiting for drinks are often focus on the fact that they haven't gotten their drinks yet, so faster service creates happy guests.
+And guests waiting for drinks are often focused on the fact that they haven't gotten their drinks yet, so faster service creates happy guests.
 Faster service can also increase sales, which will boost check averages and increase tips.

 4. More consistent drinks

-Premixing drinks allows for more accurate pours and a balance of ingredients that increases consistent during service.
+Premixing drinks allows for more accurate pours and a balance of ingredients that increases consistency during service.
 For good restaurants and bars, it's not enough to be able to make a great cocktail or entreé, they need to consistently make great cocktails and entreés.

 Pre-batched drinks help maintain consistent cocktails.

 When a bartender is slammed it's easy to make mistakes.
 Multitasking is the superpower of bar staff, or even The Avengers screw up once in a while.